-- The side chin of riboflavin is a tetrahydroxy derivative.
+- The side chain of riboflavin is a tetrahydroxy derivative.
 Oxidation with lead tetraacetate produces formaldehyde.
 It suggests that the sidechain contains a terminal CH2OH group.

-- The side chin contains three chiral centers.
+- The side chain contains three chiral centers.
 So there are eight optically active forms possible.
-Russian-born Swiss chemist Paul Karrer in 1935 shows that the configuration of riboflavin is that of D(−) ribose.
+Russian-born Swiss chemist Paul Karrer in 1935 showed that the configuration of riboflavin is that of D(−) ribose.

 - Therefore, it is 6,7-diethyl-9-(D-1′-ribityl)-isoalloxazine with the chemical formula C17H20N4O6.

-Riboflavin can synthesis riboflavin by the following methods,
+Riboflavin can be synthesis riboflavin by the following methods,

 Many other procedures for the synthesis of riboflavin are developed recently.
 In 1947, Tishler can synthesize it from the azo compound which was prepared by Karrer synthesis.
 The azo compound synthesis from Karrer can be combined directly with barbituric acid in presence of an acetic acid solution.
 The product obtained by this method is good and very pure.

 Sources of riboflavin

 Like other B vitamins, riboflavin or vitamin B2 is found widely in foods but we also sold it as a dietary supplement.
 Vegetables, meat, and dairy products are the main sources of riboflavin.

 - Beef, beef liver, chicken liver, salmon, turkey, pork, chicken, and eggs are the main animal sources of riboflavin.

 - Mushrooms, nuts, parsley, pumpkins, rosehips, sage, sweet potatoes, and cruciferous vegetables such as broccoli, brussels sprouts, spinach, dandelion greens, and watercress are the main sources of vitamin B2.
 Whole-grain bread, enriched bread, and wheat bran also contain a huge amount of vitamin B2.

 - Dairy products such as cow’s milk, cheese, and yogurt contain a huge amount of riboflavin.

 It is a water-soluble vitamin.
 Therefore, cooking food by boiling can cause it to be lost.